pudly/schmopera-hugo/content/articles/schmopera-takes-a-breather.md

 ---
-title: Schmopera takes a breather
+title: "Schmopera takes a breather"
 ---

 A quick heads-up, readers: for the month of August, Schmopera will be changing pace.
 We'll go from our usual peppy *allegro* to more of an *larghetto*, as we take, #waitforit, a vacation!